AI in Marketing: Tools, Strategies & Best Practices 2026

 | Surfer SEO | Content optimization, NLP analysis | Content-focused only | From $89/month |

-| SE Ranking | All-in-one SEO with AI features | Less AI depth than specialized tools | From $44/month |
+| SE Ranking | All-in-one SEO with AI features | Less AI depth than specialist tools | From $44/month |

 | Semrush Copilot | AI recommendations in the SEO workflow | Only in the Business plan | From $229/month |

-| ChatGPT + Plugins | Flexible SEO analyses, custom GPTs | Requires expertise for prompting | From $20/month |
+| ChatGPT + plugins | Flexible SEO analyses, custom GPTs | Requires prompting expertise | From $20/month |

 Our tool recommendation at GoldenWing

-For Austrian SMEs, we recommend this combination:
+For Austrian SMEs we recommend this combination:

-- Claude Pro— for content strategy, long texts and complex analyses
+- Claude Pro – for content strategy, long texts and complex analyses

-- Midjourney— for high-quality marketing visuals and social media
+- Midjourney – for high-quality marketing visuals and social media

-- Surfer SEO— for data-drivenContent optimization
+- Surfer SEO – for data-based content optimization

-AI content is only as good as the prompt and human post-production.
-Here's the workflow we use at GoldenWing for ourContent marketing strategy use:
+AI content is only as good as the prompt and the human post-editing.
+Here is the workflow we use at GoldenWing for our content marketing strategy:

 The 5-step content workflow

-Step 1: Keyword & Topic Research
+Step 1: Keyword & topic research

 - Analyze search volume and keyword difficulty